Senin, 04 Mei 2009

 Susilo Bambang Yudhoyono was born in Tremas, a village in Arjosari, Pacitan, East Java, to a lower-middle class family and is the son of Raden Soekotjo and Siti Habibah.
 Since he was a child, he wanted to be in the army.
 Yudhoyono developed a reputation as an extremely talented student in addition to being an academic achiever, excelling in writing poems, short stories, and play-acting.
 Yudhoyono was also talented in music and sport, reflected when he and his friends established a volleyball club called "Klub Rajawali" and a band called "Gaya Teruna".
 Music became a hobby for Yudhoyono and he often sang one of his favorite songs, "Pelangi di Matamu" during his presidential campaign.

 When he was in 5th grade, Yudhoyono visited the National Military Academy (AMN) at Magelang.
-After seeing the soldiers training there and perhaps inspired by his own father's career, Yudhoyono became determined to join
+After seeing the soldiers training there and perhaps inspired by his own father's career, Yudhoyono became determined to join ABRI and become a soldier.
+Yudhoyono had originally wanted to get into the ABRI Academy (Akabri) after graduating from high school in 1968, however, he missed out because he did not register in time.

-Sepuluh November Institute of Technology (ITS) before entering the Teachers Education School in Malang, East Java.
+Yudhoyono then became a lecturer at the Sepuluh November Institute of Technology (ITS) before entering the Teachers Education School in Malang, East Java.
 There, he was able to prepare everything for the next phase of his education at Akabri.
 Yudhoyono officially entered Akabri in 1970 after passing the test which took place in Bandung, West Java.

 Military career

 Yudhoyono spent three years at Akabri (Academy of Indonesian Armed Forces) and became the Commander of the Cadet Corps Division there.
-He graduated from Akabri in 1973, and as the best graduate of the year, received the prestigious Adhi Makayasa Medal from President
+He graduated from Akabri in 1973, and as the best graduate of the year, received the prestigious Adhi Makayasa Medal from President Suharto.

-Kostrad )and became a platoon Commander in the 330 Airborne Battalion.
+After graduating, Yudhoyono joined the Army Strategic Reserve (Kostrad )and became a platoon Commander in the 330 Airborne Battalion.
 Aside from leading his troops, Yudhoyono was also tasked with giving the battalion soldiers lessons on general knowledge and English.
 Yudhoyono's proficiency in English was one of the reasons why he was sent to the United States to undertake the Airborne and Ranger Course at Fort Benning in 1975.

-East Timor.
+Yudhoyono returned to Indonesia in 1976 where he became a platoon Commander in the 305 Battalion and assigned to East Timor.
 Yudhoyono had several tours of duty there and, like many other Indonesian officers involved in the occupation of East Timor, was accused of committing war crimes.
 However, Yudhoyono has never been charged with any specific act.
 From East Timor, Yudhoyono became a Mortar platoon commander (1977), an Operations Officer for an Airborne Brigade (1977-1978), and Battalion Commander (1979-1981) at Kostrad.
 Yudhoyono then spent 1981 and 1982 working at the Army Headquarters.

-82nd Airborne Division.
+Whilst working at the Army Headquarters, Yudhoyono was sent to the United States again, this time to participate in the Infantry Officer Advanced Course at Fort Benning and in training with the 82nd Airborne Division.
 Yudhoyono also spent time in Panama and went through the jungle warfare school.
 When Yudhoyono returned in 1983, he was made Commander of the Infantry Trainers' School.
 It was not long before he was abroad again this time to Belgium and West Germany to undertake the Antitank weapons Course.
 In 1985, Yudhoyono also took a Battalion Commando Course in Malaysia.

-Bali and the Lesser Sunda Islands.
+From 1986-1988, Yudhoyono served with the IX/Udayana Area Military Command (KODAM) which covers Bali and the Lesser Sunda Islands.
 Yudhoyono was a battalion commander from 1986-1988 and was part of the Operational Staff in 1988.
 In 1989, Yudhoyono became a lecturer at the Army Staff College (Seskoad) and delivered a presentation entitled "ABRI's Professionalism at the Present and in the Future".
 Together with Agus Wirahadikusumah, Yudhoyono published a book entitled "The Challenges of Development".

-US Army Command and General Staff College at Fort Leavenworth, Kansas.
+Whilst at Seskoad, Yudhoyono also took the opportunity to further his own military education.
+He went to the US Army Command and General Staff College at Fort Leavenworth, Kansas.
 While in the United States, he also took the opportunity to get an MA in business management from Webster University in 1991.

-Military of Indonesia (ABRI), Yudhoyono joined Edi's personal staff.
+In 1992, Yudhoyono was transferred to the Army Information Department and worked as a speech writer for General Edi Sudrajat, the Army Chief of Staff.
+In 1993, when Edi became Commander of the Military of Indonesia (ABRI), Yudhoyono joined Edi's personal staff.
 Edi did not last long as ABRI Commander and Yudhoyono was then transferred back to Kostrad where he became a brigade commander.
 A year later, Yudhoyono was the Operations Assistant at Jaya (Jakarta) Military Area Command before taking command IV/Diponegoro Military Area Command in Central Java.
 Yudhoyono had one more stint overseas when he became Indonesia's chief military observer of the United Nation Peacekeeping Force in Bosnia in 1995-96.

-Sumatra.
+When Yudhoyono returned to Indonesia, he was made KODAM Jaya chief of staff before being appointed as KODAM II/Sriwijaya commander.
+In this position, Yudhoyono was responsible for the security of the southern provinces of Sumatra.
 He served in this position until 1997, when he was appointed chief of staff for social-political affairs.
 At the same time, he was also appointed Chairman of the ABRI Faction in the People's Consultative Assembly General Session and participated in Suharto's election to a seventh term as President.

-Fall of Suharto in May 1998, Yudhoyono and pro-reform ABRI officers conducted meetings and discussions with Nurcholish Madjid, a secular pro-reform Muslim leader.
+During the days which would lead to the Fall of Suharto in May 1998, Yudhoyono and pro-reform ABRI officers conducted meetings and discussions with Nurcholish Madjid, a secular pro-reform Muslim leader.
 From his discussions, Yudhoyono accepted the fact that Suharto should resign but like the ABRI officers who went to the meeting with him, was reluctant to withdraw their support of Suharto publicly, much less ask for Suharto's resignation.
 Nevertheless the pressure would eventually become too much for Suharto, who resigned on 21 May 1998.

-reform era, ABRI's popularity, because of its association with Suharto, was at an all time low.
+As Indonesia entered the reform era, ABRI's popularity, because of its association with Suharto, was at an all time low.
 To de-emphasize ABRI's political role, Yudhoyono's Chief of Staff for social-political affairs was renamed chief of staff for territorial affairs and in 1999, ABRI was renamed TNI and the Indonesian National Police (Polri) was split off.
 At this time, Yudhoyono's popularity began to increase as he offered ideas and concepts to reform the military and nation.
 He did this by combining the strong reformist sentiment of the time with TNI's concern for security and stability.
 Yudhoyono then became known in the media as "the thinking general".

 The Democratic Party